Wednesday Feb 17 2021 | 10:04 am

 “I am a good friend,” I thought to myself.
 I imagined writing those words down.
 And those words blanketed me, and then instantly the paper I imagined was up in flames.
 Somewhere, some time, I have not been a good friend.
 I can’t say I am a good friend, because I have not always been a good friend.
 The standard of everything for me, is only perfection.
 Anything less is utter failure.

 Someone we love died on Monday.
 I marked the date and time that the text message arrived.
 I sat with my tears, a pen and a page, and I let my heart ache as I prepared to tell my children.
 I steadied myself to catch their tears and hold them stable, and as I did, I saw a glimpse of it, so clearly: this is the time that I am a good mom.
 I wiped my eyes and cheeks and neck and I took deep breaths.
 I joined them at the dinner table and made sure they had full bellies before upending their world with words of loss.
 I held them as they trembled, as their ache came out of their eyes and mouths, as they lamented, as they held silent, as death came closer to their lives, I made sure they were held.
 My touch was constant in hopes they would never have to wonder if they are alone with their grief.
 I held until the waves calmed just enough, and I told them how water cleanses not just dirt from our skin but ache from our hearts.
-I ran water warm from the tap for their pains.
+I ran water warm from the tap to fill the tub for soaking their bodies.
 I boiled water and poured honey, preparing sacred tea time to soothe their souls.
 I snuggled them close in my bed, our wet heads huddled together, and I read them stories.
 I tucked them in and kissed them extra.

 When I was alone again, I said: I am a good mom.